 The Global Policy Institute is a London-based think tank on international affairs.
-It was founded in August 2006 as a research institute at London Metropolitan University to analyse the issues of globalisation and to formulate innovative policy solutions.
-It is based in Moorgate in the City of London, and draws on both a rich pool of local academic and business professionals and its extensive international connections.
+It was originally founded in August 2006 as a research institute at London Metropolitan University to analyse the issues of globalisation and to formulate innovative policy solutions.
+It is now an independent think tank based in Moorgate in the City of London, and draws on both a rich pool of international thinkers, academics as well as policy and business professionals.
 The Institute gives non-partisan guidance to policymakers and decision takers in business, government, and NGOs.

 The Institute is now focusing on the dynamics of the post-globalisation era.
 In the era of globalisation, OECD countries, led by America, forcefully promoted neo-liberal policies.
 Their objective was to boost growth by liberalising markets, spreading democracy, and opening cultures to outside influences.
 These goals gained legitimacy with the apparent economic success of the consumerist Anglo-Saxon economic model, and the support of powerful international institutions, such as the IMF and the World Bank.
 This phase ended abruptly with the banking crisis and is now giving rise to a new era.
 The world is rapidly moving towards a new, post-globalisation world that will be more complex, diverse and consequently, challenging to understand and analyse.

 - Neo-liberal economics has been discredited, but not replaced.The banking crisis and the apparent success of different economic models, particularly that of China, mean that economic consensus is no longer just ‘made in Washington’.
 A new economic framework has yet to emerge; it may require new economic theories, new models, new regulation, and painful adjustments, as economic power shifts to new players.
 Meanwhile, the state has been making a comeback and will by necessity play a more integral role in future economic management.